janeshsutharios/MoviesListSwift/README.md

-A iOS Swift Project the Key spects is -
+A iOS Swift Project the Key specification is -

 - MVVM
 - Swift 5